-The following is a list of job classifications at AU in which some employees have a small anticipated risk for occupational exposure, but are not defined by OSHA as having a reasonably anticipated risk for exposure.
-Although their anticipated risk for exposure to infectious materials is less than those identified in section 3.1 and are not required by OSHA to adhere to the University's Exposure Control Plan, AU requires that these employees be fully enrolled and held accountable for adhering to the requirements stated in this document.
+The following is a list of job classifications at AU in which some employees have a low anticipated risk for occupational exposure but are not defined by OSHA as having a reasonably anticipated risk for exposure.
+Although their anticipated risk for exposure to infectious materials is less than those identified previously and they are not required by OSHA to adhere to the University's Exposure Control Plan, AU requires that these employees be fully enrolled and held accountable for adhering to the requirements stated in this document.